Passenger terminal expansion

-Opened in 2001, the passenger terminal at St. John’s Airport has a design capacity of 900,000 travellers a year.
+Opened in 2001, the passenger terminal at St John’s Airport was designed with a total capacity of 900,000 travellers a year.
 The passenger traffic at the airport started increasing since its privatisation in 1998.

-The annual traffic growth was more than double the national average in less than a couple of years of privatisation, making St. Johns one of the busiest and the fastest growing airports in Canada at that time.
+The annual traffic growth was more than double the national average in less than a couple of years of privatisation, making it one of the busiest and the fastest growing airports in Canada at the time.
 The airport handled approximately 1.6 million passengers, which is roughly double its capacity, in 2014.

-The airport authority, therefore, announced a ten-year development plan in 2014, which included two significant projects, including the terminal building expansion, and the airfield accessibility and safety initiative.
+As a result of the increased passenger traffic, the airport authority announced a ten-year development plan in 2014, which included two significant projects, including the terminal building expansion, and the airfield accessibility and safety initiative.

 The terminal building expansion is being implemented in two phases.
-The first phase or east expansion will add approximately 145,000ft² to the east side of the terminal building, across all its three floors.
-It will enhance the passenger services offered within the terminal, especially in the departure lounge area, while focusing on improving operational efficiency for the airlines and agencies located in the building.
+The first phase, the east expansion, added approximately 145,000ft² to the east side of the terminal building, across all of its three floors.
+It offers enhanced passenger services within the terminal, especially in the departure lounge area, while improving operational efficiency for the airlines and agencies located in the building.

-The east expansion will be concluded in 2018 paving way for beginning the second phase expansion, which will see development in the west side of the terminal.
+The east expansion began in late 2014 and concluded in July 2018 paving way for the beginning of the second phase expansion, which will see development of the terminal’s west side.

-The first floor of the terminal will see the relocation of pre-board screening, extended airline check-in counters, renovation of the current hold baggage screening area, addition of a new loading dock and goods storage area, and developing a new service road to access the storage area.
+The first phase of the expansion included the relocation of pre-board screening from the second floor to the first floor, extension of airline check-in counters, renovation of the current hold baggage screening area, addition of a new loading dock and goods storage area, as well as the development of a new service road to access the storage area.

-The third floor of the building will have expanded airport offices, while more airline support space will be added and certain shelled-in area will be left for future development.
+The third floor of the building will have expanded airport offices, while more airline support space will be added and some shelled-in area will be left for future development.

 The first plan entails an investment of $243m to be made between 2014 and 2023, which will be secured through long-term debt, private placement of bonds, and other credit facilities.
-Airport improvement fees (AIF) paid by the enplaning passengers is another source of revenue to finance the project.
-The fee was also increased from $20 to $30 from August 2014 in order to create funds for the expansion.
+Airport improvement fees (AIF) paid by passengers are another source of revenue to finance the project.
+The fee was increased from $20 to $30 from August 2014 in order to create funds for the expansion.

 The second financial plan entails an investment of $200m to be used between 2017 and 2026.
 The investment will be financed through long-term debt facilities and a $40m credit.
-The AIF will be further revised to $35 from July 2017.
+The AIF was further revised and increased to $35 from July 2017.